cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-gui.md

     }
     ```

-And there you have it.
-You just added game creation to your GUI.
+You have now added game creation to your GUI.

 If you do not yet know your Keplr address on the Checkers network, you will have to test in two passes.
 To test properly, you need to:

 1. Run the initialization code by pretending to create a game.
 This makes Keplr prompt you to accept adding the `checkers` network and accessing your account.
-Accept both but reject, or not, the prompt to accept a transaction if your balance is zero.
+Accept both, but optionally reject the prompt to accept a transaction if your balance is zero.

     ![Checkers prompting to add support for Checkers](/checkers-add-support.png)![Checkers prompting to access account](/checkers-access-address.png)